aheward/TestFactory/README.md

 ```

 Next, you create classes for the individual pages in your web site.
-These classes should inherit from your BasePage class, and should use any of the relevant methods defined in the BasePage class.
+These classes should have BasePage as their superclass, and should declare any of the relevant methods defined in the BasePage class.

 ```ruby
 class Home < BasePage